-To attract and support a Twenty-first Century indistries, the Cumberland County Technical Education Center opened its doors in 2016 as a full time four year high school adjacent to the Cumberland County College.
+To attract and support Twenty-first Century industries, in 2016 the Cumberland County Technical Education Center opened the doors on its new \$70,000,000 full time four year high school adjacent to the Cumberland County College.
+This project brought 107 new full-time professional jobs to the County and is estimated to have had a \$295,000,000 direct and indirect impact on the County economy.

 Cumberland County offers the area's best incentive package, accessible and affordable sites and the region's most available and hardworking labor force.
 A Federal Empowerment Zone designation, two Urban Enterprise Zones, flexible financing, and low business costs make the County competitive with all areas of the country.
 In addition there is some of the finest executive housing at very reasonable costs.
 Lastly, a quality educational system, which produces highly trained and capable students, employees and citizens, makes the County a great place to do business.
+An outstanding partnership between the Technical High School, the Cumberland County College, the Cumberland-Salem-Cape May Workforce Investment Board affords the County one of the top workforce training programs in the State.